-Dylan had two brothers.
-They were twins, Tony and Tommy.
-They were three years old.
-Most of the time Dylan liked them.
+Dylan has two brothers.
+They are twins named Tony and Tommy.
+They are three years old.
+Most of the time Dylan likes them.
 But not today.
 Today he wanted to play basketball with his friends.
 His mother wanted him to take the twins to the park.
 How could he play basketball with the twins there?

 "I'm sorry, Dylan," his mother said.
 "I know you want to play.
 I have to be at the doctor's office at two o'clock.
 Maybe it will not take long.
 You can play when I get back."

 Dylan was upset.
 The game was supposed to start at 1:30.
 He knew his mother would not be back in time.
 He would not be able to play at all.
 His team would be mad at him.
 Well, there was nothing he could do about it.